opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 Please note: This has no effect on the "All open" view; you have to save your sorting with another name.

-## How to switch from flat list to hierarchy mode?
+## Flat list, Hierarchy mode and Group by

 You have three different options to display results in the work package list.

-* **A flat list** (default), which contains all work packages in a list no matter how their parent-child-relation is.
+* A **Flat list** (default), which contains all work packages in a list no matter how their parent-child-relation is.
 * A **Hierarchy**, which will display the filtered results within the parent-child-relation.
 * **Group by** will group the list according to a defined attribute.